glorpglob/randomSentenceBot/README.md

 # randomSentenceBot
 This bot chooses a random sentence and then says it, this is intended to be used with Discord.js and retrieveDiscordMessages.

-retrieveDiscordMessages can be found at https://github.com/widesteal321/retrieveDiscordMessages/
+retrieveDiscordMessages can be found at https://github.com/glorpglob/retrieveDiscordMessages/

-This is a Discord bot and is not availible in TypeScript.